Malahide RFC: Facilities

-The 13500 sqft clubhouse has state of the art facilities including two rugby pitches (one floodlit) and use of the adjacent Seabury pitch plus, four changing rooms, a referees changing room, a plunge pool, a high quality weights room and a physio room.
+The 13500 sqft clubhouse has state of the art facilities including two rugby pitches (one floodlit), one all weather training area and use of the adjacent Seabury pitch plus, four changing rooms, a referees changing room, a high quality weights room and a physio room.
 The clubhouse also has a Rugby Bar and a function room suitable for seating over 120 people, kitchen facilities and a conference room capable of holding up to 200 people.

 Teams

 Senior teams

 Malahide RFC field three Senior teams.

 Youth and Mini Rugby

 At youth level, teams are fielded at Under 13, 14, 15, 17 and 19 in Dublin Metropolitan Leagues and mini level teams are fielded at, Under 6, 7, 8, 9, 10 and 12, also competing in Dublin Metropolitan competitions.
 Many players have gone on to represent the Leinster Metro team.

 The club also has an association with Malahide Community School: the school teams play their home matches at the club and many pupils have gone on to represent the club at senior level and youth levels.